Largest acylindrical actions and stability in hierarchically hyperbolic groups: Introduction

 \subsection{Acknowledgments}

 The authors thank Mark Hagen and Alessandro Sisto for lively conversations about hierarchical hyperbolicity.
 The authors were supported in part by NSF grant DMS-1440140 while at the Mathematical Sciences Research Institute in Berkeley during Fall 2016 program in Geometric Group Theory.
-Abbott was supported by the NSF RTG award DMS-1502553 and Durham was supported by NSF RTG award DMS-1045119.
-Behrstock thanks Chris Leininger for an interesting conversation which led to the formulation of Conjecture~\ref{conji:equivalence}.
-We thank Ivan Levcovitz and Jacob Russell for helpful feedback.
+Abbott was supported by the NSF RTG award DMS-1502553 and NSF award DMS-1803368, Behrstock was supported by NSF award DMS-1710890, and Durham was supported by NSF RTG award DMS-1045119 and NSF award DMS-1906487.
+Behrstock thanks Chris Leininger for an interesting conversation which led to the formulation of Question~\ref{conji:equivalence}.
+We thank Daniel Berlyne, Ivan Levcovitz, Jacob Russell, Davide Spriano, and the anonymous referee for helpful feedback.
 We thank Anthony Genevois for resolving a question asked in an early version of this article.